 Chemicals continue to be the most traded products throughout the financial years, even with declining volumes across the three control areas.
-It should be noted that the chemicals referred to in the statistics above are only those appearing in the Government Notice No. 320 of 3 April 2021, and excludes chemicals reflected in the nuclear and delivery systems secondary legislation.
-The imports will always exclude biological data because the import of biological toxins, pathogens and related equipment is not regulated by the Council, however, the exports thereof are subject to permits issued by the Council.
+It should be noted that the chemicals referred to in the statistics above are only those appearing in the Government Notice No. 320 of 3 April 2021, and exclude chemicals reflected in the nuclear and delivery systems secondary legislation.
+The imports will always exclude biological data because the import of biological toxins, pathogens and related equipment is not regulated by the Council, but the exports thereof are subject to permits issued by the Council.

-Figure 6: Total MSPs issued per control area from 1 April 2019 to 31 March 2022
+Figure 4: Total MSPs issued per control area from 1 April 2020 to 31 March 2023

-Figure 7: Total PEGs issued per control area from 1 April 2019 to 31 March 2022
+Figure 5: Total PEGs issued per control area from 1 April 2020 to 31 March 2023